wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 = How can I resubmit an old post as an article on EzineArticles? =

-You can edit a post, open the "WP EzineArticles" box, set your settings, and then validate and submit.
-Just make sure you dont push "publish" or you will change your previous post.
+You can edit a post, open the "WP EzineArticles" box, set your settings, and then "Validate" and "Submit".
+If you do press "Publish", it will update your WordPress post.

+= I have changed my resource boxes on Members.ezinearticles.com, but they do not show up in WordPress. =

+In your WordPress admin page under "EzineArticles" click the "Account" tab, click "Refresh account status".

 = The plugin triggered a fatal error =